rocky-linux/documentation/docs/guides/backup/tar.md

     Shell > tar -czvf /tmp/etc-20241207.tar.gz /etc/
     ```

-    Due to `tar` working in relative mode by default, the first line of the command output will display the following text:
+    Due to `tar` working in relative mode by default, the first line of the command output will display the following:

     ```bash
     tar: Removing leading '/' from member names